 Do you teach all three sections of the test?

-Yes, we provide students comprehensive workbooks on math, reading and writing as the students complete those topics with a tutor.
 We teach students the curricular material, such as prime numbers, sequences, reading comprehension, sentence completion, grammar and essay writing.
 We also teach the tips and tricks of the SAT.
 Because we have analyzed every test, we can show students patterns on the SAT.
 Tutoring is customized to the student’s individualized needs.
 Classes include customization as well.
 For example, we can give students quizzes designed specifically for the student’s shortcomings, offering video solutions for questions the student gets wrong.

 Can student’s progress in between sessions?